Indigenous Intern Pathway - Agency Guidelines

 A flexible placement will allow interns and agencies to negotiate a suitable work pattern for placement, for a minimum of 50 days of work during the year.
 It is important that placement arrangements do not interfere with an intern’s studies, especially with their preparation for and sitting of exams.

-The following table provide examples of alternative work placement models:
+The following table provides examples of alternative work placement models:

 Example 1—Day a week